TERMS AND CONDITIONS

 13.3 Termination rights: a.
 Either party may, by notice to the other party, immediately terminate the Agreement if the other party: i. breaches any material provision of the Agreement and the breach is not: – remedied within 10 days of the receipt of a notice from the first party requiring it to remedy the breach; or – capable of being remedied; ii. becomes insolvent, liquidated or bankrupt, has an administrator, receiver, liquidator, statutory manager, mortgagee’s or chargee’s agent appointed, becomes subject to any form of insolvency action or external administration, or ceases to continue business for any reason; or iii. is unable to perform a material obligation under the Agreement for 30 days or more due to Force Majeure. b.
 If all other available remedies are exhausted without remedying or settling the IP Claim, Convergence may, by notice to the Customer, immediately terminate the Agreement.

 13.4 Consequences of termination or expiry: a.
 Termination or expiry of the Agreement does not affect either party’s rights and obligations that accrued before that termination or expiry. b.
-On termination or expiry of the Agreement, the Customer must pay all Fees for Services provided prior to that termination or expiry. c.
+On termination or expiry of the Agreement, the Customer must pay all Fees for Services provided prior to that termination or expiry.
+For the avoidance of doubt, upon termination the Customer must pay all Fees up to the end of the Minimum Term or the end of the current 12 month term, whichever is the later. c.
 Except to the extent that a party has ongoing rights to use Confidential Information, at the other party’s request following termination or expiry of the Agreement, a party must promptly return to the other party or destroy all Confidential Information of the other party that is in the first party’s possession or control. d.
 At any time prior to one month after the date of termination or expiry, the Customer may request: i. a copy of any Data stored using the SaaS Service, provided that the Customer pays Convergence’s reasonable costs of providing that copy.
 On receipt of that request, Convergence must provide a copy of the Data in a common electronic form.
 Convergence does not warrant that the format of the Data will be compatible with any software; and/or ii. deletion of the Data stored using the SaaS Service, in which case Convergence must use reasonable efforts to promptly delete that Data.
 For the avoidance of doubt, Convergence is not required to comply with clause 13.4di to the extent that the Customer previously requested deletion of the Data.

 13.5 Obligations continuing: Clauses which, by their nature, are intended to survive termination or expiry of the Agreement, including clauses 7.5, 9, 10, 12, 13.4, 13.5 and 14, continue in force.